 My all-time favorite chicken enchilada recipe!
-See notes above for possible ingredient variations, and notes below for storage and make ahead instructions.
+See notes above for possible ingredient variations.

 - 2 tablespoons avocado oil (or olive oil)

 - 1 small white onion, peeled and diced

 - 1 1/2 pounds boneless skinless chicken breasts, diced into small 1/2-inch pieces

 - 1 (15-ounce) can black beans, rinsed and drained

 - optional toppings: fresh cilantro, chopped red onions, diced avocado, sour cream, and/or crumbled cotija cheese

 - Prep oven and enchilada sauce.
 Preheat oven to 350°F. Prepare your enchilada sauce.